Skip to Content

 If you bike to Johnson Lake and back, that will add another 3 km each way for a total of 21 km.

-Is biking the Lake Minnewanka Loop hard?
+Is Biking the Lake Minnewanka Loop Difficult?

-While we always enjoy getting out on our bikes, whether it’s on the pathways with our kids or mountain biking, we aren’t hard core cyclists.
+While we always enjoy getting out on our bikes, whether it’s on the pathways with our kids or mountain biking, we aren’t hard-core cyclists.
 We found the Lake Minnewanka Loop to be a relatively easy bike ride.
-There were 2-3 hills that required more effort but overall, we didn’t find it difficult and from Cascade Ponds it’s only 13.1 km.

-How long does it take to bike the Lake Minnewanka Loop?
+How Long Does it Take to Bike the Lake Minnewanka Loop?

 Add on any extra time for stopping for pictures, a picnic lunch or for doing the additional 6 km to Johnson Lake.

-What’s the best direction to cycle the Lake Minnewanka Road?
+What’s the Best Direction to Cycle the Lake Minnewanka Road?

 That’s the question of the day!
 When we drive the Lake Minnewanka Scenic Drive, we always do it counter-clockwise.
 Perhaps that’s because we are often going to Johnson Lake and are used to turning that way.